Florida Appellate Practice and Advocacy Eight Edition

 Dupree v.
 Younger, U. S. , 143 S. Ct.
 1382, 215 L. Ed.
 2d 636 (2023), holds a post-trial motion under Rule 50 is not required to preserve for appellate review a purely legal issue resolved at summary judgment.

-Also effective in 2021, Rules 9.440(b),(c) address counsel entering a limited appearance in a appeal.
+Rules 9.440(b),(c) address counsel entering a limited appearance in a appeal.
 Rule 9.900(n) has a form.

 §4.5 Beware that the Third District has taken a narrower view that an earlier order must be listed in the notice or sufficiently related to the order named.
 See Saka v.
 Saka, 831 So.
 2d 709 (Fla.
 3d DCA 2002).